NKulas/DBUI/README.md

 Database user interface

 <h2>Description</h2>
-This project is meant to make it easy to search and view data in a database.
+This project makes it easy to search and view data in a database.

 <h2>How to use</h2>
 <ol>